PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 "polluted": some part of the model is old, some part of the model is new.

-It's unclear that the "polluted" model will be inferiod due to the stochastic nature of deep learning, and pausing the model update will add more complexity to the system.
+It's unclear that the "polluted" model will be inferior due to the stochastic nature of deep learning, and pausing the model update will add more complexity to the system.
 Since supporting sparse update is a TODO item.
 We defer the evaluation of pause the model update or not